Place1/mobx-state-decorators/README.md

 This package is **Experimental** for now!
 Let me know if you like the idea by starring the project or messaging me!

+If you have ideas for other decorators like the ones i've created here, open an issue describing them!
+The existing decorators use `spy()` from mobx to intercept changes, so there's a lot of flexibility in what we can do with these decorators!

 ## System Requirements
 - NodeJS 8